 “It comes down to what it is they need us to provide.
 We can provide structure and facilities including the things that go inside those structures,” she says.

-Low end budget challenges
+Low end budget challenges with Popup Hotels

 One of the dangers is people turning up on site having booked what you yourself class comparatively as a budget room that gives them very little.
 The same issues arise where they have been advised to bring their own bedding, and they have not heeded the advice and turned up with nothing as they believe they have booked expensive package.
 “It can go hideously wrong on a budget level,” says Elizabeth.
 “People say, ‘I want that one!’ but they don’t want to pay for it, so instead pay for the lowest priced one without even considering where the disconnect happens.”

-High end budget challenges
+High end budget challenges with the popup hotel

 They may absolutely lose it because there isn’t an espresso machine, or they have brought their hair dryers and straighteners and haven’t worked out they can’t operate these inside their tent, which would normally only give them enough power to charge mobile devices, she says.